lindenb/jvarkit/docs/BedMergeCnv.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Merge Bed records if they overlap a fraction of their lengths.
+Merge continuous sorted bed records if they overlap a fraction of their lengths.

 ## Usage